christianalfoni/EmptyBox/posts/2015_11_16_Flux-vs-Single-State-Tree.md

 ```

 ### Comparing Redux with a single state tree
 So now we have taken a look at how Flux works.
 I indicated early in this article that **Redux** differs from a typical state tree.
 The reason I state that is because you do not define a Redux app as a single state tree, you define the branches separately in reducers and then you attach the branches later.
 You might say, "what is the difference?".
-It is the first part that reduces readability.
+Readability.
+This is the first part of what makes Redux, and Flux in general, less readable than a typical single state tree.
 Like our example above:

-This is typically how you would define the actual tree with Redux:
 ```javascript

 import todos from './reducers/todos';